kgsws/kgdoom/manual/readme.md

 - `doomEpisode`
   - Integer, current doom episode.
   - Used in Doom Lua scripts.

+Global variables `finesine` and `finecosine` are sine and cosine tables to be used with `angle` variables.
+As angles are in range 0 to 8191, both of these tables contain 8192 entries.

 ### sound channels
 Every sound source has multiple sound channels.
 Every channel can play single sound at a time.